khisareuben/nvim-customization/README.md

 # Nvim configuration

-This project customizes your nvim to look much better that the default one
+This project customizes your nvim to look much better than the default one